Photo courtesy of GoRVing.com

 Long drive today.
 Let the kids use the laptop at the dinette to play games (I mean, educational programs).

 5 days in, each kid has a favorite marshmallow-roasting stick.
-(They swear they’re bringing them home on the plane!)
+(They insist they’re bringing them home on the plane!)
 The sticks live in the driver-side outside storage locker, also home to the suitcases we flew here with and a few pieces of choice firewood we “borrowed” from the neighbor’s site after they pulled out this morning.

 Parked near hot springs, changed into swimwear, had a fabulous soak!
 Hung dripping clothes in the shower while driving to our campsite.

 Adults had a glass of wine and prepared dinner in peace while kids played outside with new campground pals.

 Kids found a tiny frog down by the stream.
 Brought it inside for closer inspection then released it.

 Our final night.
 Finally got the kids to bed after a few last s’mores.
-Made some tea, pulled out the iPad, and checked work email.
+Made some tea, pulled out the iPad, and checked work email for the first time in 3 days.
 Ugh.
+Back to real life but feeling up to the task.